What Every Florida Property Insurance Policyholder Should Know About Bad Faith

 Florida’s Bad Faith Law

-Under Florida law, insurers have a duty to act in good faith when handling claims.
+Under Florida law, insurers are required to act in good faith when handling claims.
 The key statutes and legal principles include:

 Don’t Let Your Insurance Company Take Advantage of You